kevin92dev/Word-reverser/README.md

 ##Usage
 Call the app/reverse command with as many arguments as you want.

-`app:reverser Lorem ipsum dolor sit amet`
+`bin/console app:reverser Lorem ipsum dolor sit amet`